jigx-com/jigx-docs-examples/docs/Data Providers/Dynamic Files/Delete a file.md

 - The `subtitle` displays the `filename`.
 - A `label` is configured with `color` and text to display the status of the file.
 - A `left swipeable` action is configured with two actions:
-  - The first deletes the entire record in the database using the `execute-entity` action with the `delete` method.
   - The second only deletes the file associated with the record using the `execute-entity` action with the `update` method and the file property set to `null`.
+  - The second deletes the entire record in the database using the `execute-entity` action with the `delete` method.
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-JG8sn10_wFTyXLGp_QSAS-20250519-125130.gif" size="66" position="center" caption="Delete record or file" alt="Delete record or file"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-JG8sn10_wFTyXLGp_QSAS-20250519-125130.gif" size="66" position="center" caption="Delete record or file" alt="Delete record or file" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-JG8sn10_wFTyXLGp_QSAS-20250519-125130.gif"}
 :::
 ::::